jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Pricing/Price-Overview.md

 # Price Overview

-The billing cycle of JD Cloud object storage service is based on day, which settles the bills of the previous day in a fixed time every day and the relevant charge standard within a billing cycle is shown as below:
+The billing cycle of Object Storage Service is based on day, which settles the bills of the previous day in a fixed time every day and the relevant charge standard within a billing cycle is shown as below:

 <body link="#0563C1" vlink="#954F72">